craftcms/shopify/README.md

 When enabled, the plugin fetches Shopify's published store locales during product sync and includes translation data for each non-primary locale in the product's raw data.
 This lets you surface translated product content (titles, descriptions, etc.).

-Translation data is stored in `product.getData()`, keyed by locale — for example, `translations_fr` for French.
-Each entry is an array of `key`/`value` pairs corresponding to Shopify's translatable resource keys.
+Translation data is stored in `product.getData()`, keyed by locale, like `translations_fr` for French.
+Each entry is an array of `key`/`value` pairs corresponding to Shopify's [translatable resource keys](https://shopify.dev/docs/api/admin-graphql/latest/objects/Translation).

 ```twig
 {# Loop over French translations for a product #}